With Treatment

 Services provided:

-Human Resources Inc Outpatient Methadone Program is an inpatient treatment center in Richmond, VA that is located in the 23220 zip code.
-Human Resources Inc Outpatient Methadone Program offers counseling for individuals, substance use education and group counseling.
-It includes outpatient detox services, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
+Human Resources Inc Outpatient Methadone Program is a residential treatment facility in Richmond, Virginia that is situated in the 23220 zip code.
+Human Resources Inc Outpatient Methadone Program offers hepatitis education, counseling and support, family counseling and substance use education.
+It provides outpatient rehabilitation, outpatient detoxification and outpatient methadone/buprenorphine or naltrexone treatment.

 Address: 15 West Cary Street, Richmond, VA 23220 in Richmond City County